-In our third year of drama school we had the amazing opportunity to audition for Les Miserables in the West End.
+In our third year of drama school, we had the amazing opportunity to audition for Les Miserables in the West End.
 They came into our college to audition everyone in my year and I was so excited as it is one of my favourite shows.

 The issue with Les Miserables is that while I sing like an Eponine or a Fantine, I look like a Cosette… the eternal problem in the casting room.
 So while I was ready to nail it with an awesome song that was PERFECT for Eponine, I was asked to sing my contrasting song which was good for Cosette.

-I have a major phobia of using my head voice, thanks to an asshole singing teacher I had in first year of drama school, and so now I experience high anxiety any time I have to sing in my upper register.
+I have a major phobia of using my head voice, thanks to an asshole singing teacher I had in the first year of drama school, and so now I experience high anxiety any time I have to sing in my upper register.
 My confidence is absolutely shot.
-So even thought I’d sung this song a thousand times in singing lessons and could hit my top notes powerfully in a comfortable setting, in an audition room with high stakes… not so much.
+So even though I’d sung this song a thousand times in singing lessons and could hit my top notes powerfully in a comfortable setting, in an audition room with high stakes… not so much.

 I vocally stumbled my way through the song and my last big note that was make or break was pitifully weak.
 So much so, that I APOLOGISED for being so shit.
 Needless to say, I didn’t get a recall…